-To maintain enrollment, students must continue to meet academic progress, attendance and behavioral standards throughout their program.
-In order to graduate and earn their credential, students must satisfy the minimum academic requirements shown on the following tables.
-A final grade of Pass (P) is required to complete a program.
-All tuition and fees must be paid in full and all stones, equipment, library books and materials must be returned in good condition prior to graduation.
+To maintain enrollment, students must continue to meet academic progress, attendance, and behavioral standards throughout their program.
+In order to graduate and earn their credential, students must satisfy the minimum academic requirements detailed in the course syllabus.
+All tuition and fees must be paid in full and all stones, equipment, library books, and materials must be returned in good condition prior to graduation.
 Certificates and diplomas are not awarded until all educational and financial obligations are met.